ubclaunchpad/rocket2/docs/TeamCommands.md

 > **Note:** This command does not remove the team from Github.

 Permanently delete a team.
-Team leads can only delete teams that they are a part of, but admins can do anything.
+Team Leads can only delete teams that they are a part of, but admins can delete any team.